CloudNine Discovery Portal - CloudNine Review: How do I process eDiscovery raw (unprocessed) data to load into CloudNine Review?

 Global Monitor Console

 The Global Monitor Screen is used to monitor the upload progress through CloudNine Discovery Portal.
-Once data is uploaded to CloudNine servers the status on the Global Monitoring Console will reflect that the upload is complete and the processing to CloudNine Review phase begins.
+Once data is uploaded to CloudNine servers, the status on the Global Monitoring Console will reflect that the upload is complete and the processing to the CloudNine Review phase begins.
 You will receive status emails during processing, with a final email advising your data is ready in CloudNine Review.
 Click Global Monitor Console for additional information about the console.

 GlobalMonitorConsole